naftali100/sfml-template/README.md

-# cmake-template
+# sfml-template
-easy template to get started with cmake project
+sfml template with a lot of asuuf built in for easy and quick start